joshuayoes/deno-kv-mcp/README.md

 # DenoKV MCP Server

-## MCP Configuration Example
+## Usage with MCP Clients (Recommended)

-Below is an example configuration for integrating this server with an MCP client like Claude Desktop or Cursor:
+The easiest way to integrate this server with an MCP client like Claude Desktop or Cursor is to use the published JSR package.
+Configure your MCP client as follows:

 ```json
 {